caktus/django-ttag/docs/install.rst

 ============

 Before installing django-ttag, you'll obviously need to have copy of Django installed.
-For the |version| release, Django 1.1 is required.
+For the |version| release, Django 1.4-1.8 and Python 2.6 or 2.7 are required.

 Installing django-ttag